Latest MCCU News

 Greater Manchester scoop two online championships

 31 Oct.
 Greater Manchester decisively beat Worcestershire in the online open team championship match 12½-2½.
 The Shrops-Worcs match was postponed and the Mancunians are Open Team Champions because they beat both teams.
 Greater Manchester celebrate a double because their u1825 team won the grade-limited competition earlier.
 Their teams did so in fine style with clear victories against Shropshire and Worcestershire.
-Full results with links to game scores.

 Greater Manchester win u1825 Autumn competition